Rockies vs. Twins Player Props Betting Odds

-Sportsbooks have set player props for Max Kepler, Ryan McMahon and others when the Minnesota Twins visit the Colorado Rockies at Coors Field on Friday at 8:10 PM ET.
+Max Kepler and Ryan McMahon are among the players with prop bets on the table when the Minnesota Twins and the Colorado Rockies square off at Coors Field on Saturday (at 8:10 PM ET).

 Bet on this matchup or its props with BetMGM!